 How are you going to be able to afford the retirement you’ve been dreaming about?

 Maybe you should defer the idea… keep working for five or six or more years longer… until you’ve been able to set a little more aside…

 Nah, that’s not the answer.

-As I explained to the crowd assembled in Sin City for our Sixth Annual Retire Overseas event, don’t put off your retirement because you’re worried you can’t fund it.
+As I explained to the crowd assembled for our Seventh Annual Retire Overseas event, don’t put off your retirement because you’re worried you can’t fund it.
 Find a way to generate more funds.

 Getting a job in another country as a foreign resident is no easy thing.
 Often, it’s impossible.
 But, at this point of your life, do you really want to go to work for someone else anyway?

 Much better to start your own thing.

 Those of us who’ve grown up in the developed world have a serious leg up on the local competition in the developing one…

 Show up in a place like Belize, Nicaragua, Colombia, Ecuador, or Panama, and you’ll notice all kinds of market gaps.
 Products and services you’d be willing to bet would be welcome are missing altogether… and others that are available are fulfilled so inefficiently and unreliably as to, again, leave big niches wide open.

 So start a business.
 A messenger service (as did a friend a decade ago in Bucharest, where he noticed that all the local messenger services were unreliable… his is today the biggest in town)… or a self-storage facility (as did another friend years ago in Nicaragua, again very successfully), for example.